New clues lead to a better understanding of the evolution of the solar system and the origin of Earth as a habitable planet.

 Using these simulations and data, the researchers determined that the parent asteroids from which carbonaceous chondrite meteorites broke off arrived in the Asteroid Belt from the outer solar system about 4,562 million years ago, within the first five million years of solar system history.

-Tarduno says the analyses and modeling offers more support for the so-called grand tack theory of the motion of Jupiter.
+Tarduno says the analyses and modeling offer more support for the so-called grand tack theory of the motion of Jupiter.
 While scientists once thought planets and other planetary bodies formed from dust and gas in an orderly distance from the sun, today scientists realize that the gravitational forces associated with giant planets—such as Jupiter and Saturn—can drive the formation and migration of planetary bodies and asteroids.
 The grand tack theory suggests that asteroids were separated by the gravitational forces of the giant planet Jupiter, whose subsequent migration then mixed the two asteroid groups.

 He adds, “This early motion of carbonaceous chondrite asteroids sets the stage for further scattering of water-rich bodies—potentially to Earth—later in the development of the solar system, and it may be a pattern common to exoplanet systems.”